Hero-OEC/InkAlchemy/replit.md

 - Updated system to properly distinguish between only two types: Magic Systems (Sparkles icon) and Power Systems (Zap icon)
 - Simplified badge display to show "Magic System" or "Power System" labels instead of complex source-based categorization
 - Updated ContentCard component to properly display the two system types with correct labeling

+### January 2025 - Migration to Replit Environment
+- Successfully migrated StoryForge from Replit Agent to standard Replit environment
+- Verified all dependencies and packages are properly installed and configured
+- Set up PostgreSQL database with proper environment variables and connection
+- Applied database schema using Drizzle migrations successfully
+- Confirmed API endpoints are responding correctly and application is fully functional
+- Ensured security best practices with proper client/server separation
+- Maintained custom brand color palette (brand-50 to brand-950) and Cairo typography system